Pakistan stocks rise, rupee strengthens, o/n rates rise

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)

 The rally was a brief interlude in a mainly downward slide.
-The rupee is under pressure due to import and oil payments and may fall further due to a strong demand for the dollar from importers.
+The rupee is under pressure due to import and oil payments and may fall further due to strong demand for the dollar from importers, a dealer said.

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)